The Storybox Project

 The Storybox Philosophy

-Central to the Storybox philosophy is the belief that creative participation can improve wellbeing and reduce social isolation for people with dementia.
+Central to the Storybox philosophy was the belief that creative participation can improve wellbeing and reduce social isolation for people with dementia.
 The belief that creativity can be incorporated into the day-to-day care of older people and that everyone should have the opportunity to try new things and be culturally active throughout their lives.
-We are committed to promoting positive images of ageing and demonstrate the scope of possibilities for working with older people.
+The project was committed to promoting positive images of ageing and demonstrate the scope of possibilities for working with older people.

 • Tailor made creative interventions and projects